akseong/IntroEDA_Rggplot2/README.md

 ### Step 3: Install required R packages
 In R, packages are used to share code.
 A package bundles together code, data, documentation, and tests.
 As of May 2020, there were >15,000 packages available on the Comprehensive R Archive Network, or CRAN.
 This huge variety of packages is one of the reasons that R is so successful: the chances are that someone has already solved a problem that you’re working on, and you can benefit from their work by downloading their package and using their code.

 In this workshop, we will be using a number of packages-- `ggplot2`, `dplyr`, `maps`.
-I suggest installing them before our sessions begin.
-There are a few ways to do this (which we will discuss more during the workshop).
-For now, open up RStudio and try to run the following lines of code
+I suggest installing them before our sessions begin: open up RStudio and try to run the following lines of code.

 ```r
 install.packages("ggplot2", dependencies = TRUE)